LearnCIOT/LearnCIOT.github.io/content/ch6/ch6.3/index.en.md

  'Train_MAE': 1.42125724796098}
 ```

-From this example, we can see that the newly produced calibration model has a `Train_MSE` of 3.915, which is much higher than the original 2.179.
-However, since we have no way to know the real best model of the day before the end of the day, we can only apply yesterday's best model if there is no other better choice.
-Finally, we export the .joblib file with the following syntax and release the model for sharing (please refer to the reference materials for details).
+For example, let's say that the new model we create for today has a `Train_MSE` of 3.915.
+This is higher than yesterday's 2.179, which means it's not as accurate.
+However, since we can't know today's best model until the day is over, we use yesterday's model as the next best thing.

+Finally, we save this model in a special file format (.joblib) and share it for others to use.
+You can find more details on how to do this in the reference materials provided.

 ```python
 model_dumpname= result["modelname"]+ ".joblib"